-I did tons of research, and I was more concerned about proper fencing.
+I did a lot of research, and I was more concerned about proper fencing.

-But here is my embarrassing confession.
+Here is my embarrassing confession.
 I thought I was going to get a miniature dwarf goat.
-So I imagined I could have this goat like I would a dog in my backyard.
+I imagined I could have this goat like I would a dog in my backyard.

 Then the next Friday, we went and purchased a second goat.
-But neither of my goats were mini dwarf goats.
+However, neither of my goats were mini dwarf goats.

-One is a full sized Boar goat and the other a Pygmy.
-Then I had two goats in my backyard.
+One is a full-sized Boar goat and the other a Pygmy.
+Then I had 2 goats in my backyard.
 Two goats that were on my back deck, standing on the railings, and laying on my nice outdoor furniture!

-So though I loved my goats, I didn’t love them being on my furniture.
+Though I loved my goats, I didn’t like them being on my furniture.
 My dreams of having goats in my immediate backyard faded, and I realized it was time to give them their own pasture area.

-However, if you are able to purchase small goats and keep them in your backyard, I would love to see pictures.
-Nothing makes me happier than seeing little goats run around in the yard like small dogs.
+However, if you are able to purchase small goats and keep them in your backyard, then that’s good.
+Nothing makes me happier than seeing little goats running around in the yard like small dogs.
 It just didn’t work out for me.

 You might be wondering why I wanted goats if I knew so little about them.
 I originally got them as a dairy source, but I also think they are precious and funny animals.

-To be honest, whether they gave me milk or not, I’d probably still keep them around just because of how happy they make me and our family.
+To be honest, whether they gave me milk or not, I’d probably still keep them around just because of how happy they make me and my family.